Katie Kenyon murder: Man who said axe death was accident jailed

 Burfield, of Todmorden Road, Burnley, changed his plea to guilty on the third day of his trial.

-At the opening of the case on Monday, the court was told Burfield was arrested following the 33-year-old's disappearance and interviewed four times.
+At the opening of the case on Monday, the court was told Burfield was arrested following the 33-year-old's disappearance and interviewed four times, initially denying any knowledge of her whereabouts.

-David McLachlan KC, prosecuting, told the court in Burfield's penultimate interview, there was a "revelation" and his version of events changed.
+However, David McLachlan KC, prosecuting, said that in Burfield's penultimate interview, there was a "revelation" and his version of events changed.

 He told police he had taken Ms Kenyon to Gisburn Forest in the Forest of Bowland for a picnic and she had "bet" him he could not hit a drink can with his axe.

-The court heard Burfield told police: "I went for the tree at the side of her and it hit her in the head."
+"I went for the tree at the side of her and it hit her in the head," he told officers.

-He claimed she had been hit with the back of the axe and she had no other injuries, but the court heard a post-mortem examination showed she was struck an estimated 12 times.
+He went on to claim that she had been hit with the back of the axe and she had no other injuries, but the court heard a post-mortem examination showed she was struck an estimated 12 times with the weapon.

+The jury was also told that after her death, Burfield used Ms Kenyon's phone to send messages, drafted the month before her death, to her children and to himself.